tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 ---

+A Line shape from the initial DSL in Canvas Play is a study case of why sum types must induce partitions in their underlying set, emphasizing the need to comply with mathematical principles to detect these flaws.

 ## Initial DSL for Drawing Shapes in Canvas Play

 Lately, I designed a small math DSL in Java and JavaFX for drawing high-level 2D